Blog

 “At that point, business owners get knocked around by a few things because they don't have the infrastructure and methodology.
 But because they’ve been so hands-on, they can rally against some of those knocks,” she says.
 “However, this usually tops out at the 20 million mark.
 If you let it get that far without planning, you’ll be chasing after it, trying to get back in control.”

-What are the red flags of businesses in need of a planner?
+What are the red flags of businesses in need of a merchandiser?

 Aged inventory problem?
 Markdown issues?
 Profitability loss?